amd/ryzen-ai-documentation/docs/inst.rst

 The IPU binaries are located inside the setup package.
 Selecting an IPU binary is a required step every time the application is run from a new environment.

 The automatic installer ``install.bat`` sets IPU binary 1x4.xclbin as default.
-However, Ryzen AI Software platform provides multiple IPU binaries using different configurations on the IPU device.
+However, Ryzen AI Software provides multiple IPU binaries using different configurations on the IPU device.
 Refer to the :doc:`runtime_setup` page for more details on IPU binaries.

 Runtime Configuration File
 ==========================